 "Concealed Damage" is understood to mean damage to the contents of a package which is not in evidence at the time of delivery by the carrier, but which is discovered later.
 The carrier or carriers are responsible for merchandise lost or damaged in transit.
-The title to goods rests with the consignee when generators are shipped fob factory, and only the consignee can legally file a claim.
+The title to goods rests with the consignee when generators are shipped FOB factory, and only the consignee can legally file a claim.

-EQUIPMENT DAMAGE - The PSS20000LS, PSS35000 and the PSS70000 are shipped with oil, and a 50/50 mix of coolant.
+EQUIPMENT DAMAGE - These units are shipped with oil, and a 50/50 mix of coolant.
 Be sure to check all fluid levels before operating.
 See engine manufacturer's instruction manual for recommended oil requirements before initial starting.